cs186-fa12/fa12/hw2/README.md

    * Returns all the locations

 More detailed specifications are in the comments for each method.
+In the comments, most of the return types will be array of hashes, or hashes.
+The comments specify what the keys and values of the hashes should be.
+For example, if it says a hash should include ":name - the name of the location", it means the key is `:name` and the value is the value of the name.
+Therefore `h[:name]` will be the name of the location.

 ####Running SQL Queries Directly on the Database